|Tip-off||Home Team||Away Team||Q1||Q2||HT||Q3||Q4||FT||OT||Score|

 Once every team has played each other twice, the regular season is concluded and 8 teams drop out of the league, resulting in 16 teams being left.
-The regular season is played out with 4 four groups of 6 teams being set up and the top four teams of each group progresses to the final 16.
+The regular season is played out with 4 four groups of 6 teams being set up and the top four teams of each group progress to the final 16.

 Once the final rankings are the allocated, the top eight teams make their way into the Playoff Round.